red-axe/am-editor/docs/docs/concepts-node.md

 <span style="font-style:italic">Italic</span>
 ```

-They all have the same effect, but the engine judges that they all belong to different plug-ins.
+They all have the same effect, but the engine judges that they all belong to different plugins.

 ## Style node